 Marketing campaigns that push the boundaries cannot be universal, Smith thinks, but he finds it interesting to see how marketers continue to experiment in 2017.

 Conversion Rate Optimization (CRO) may not sound like a new term to most digital marketers, but Aggarwa thinks it is time to introduce it on your website and landing pages.
-Conversion rate optimization helps you track user behavior on your site and identify elements that are producing the highest number of conversions.
+CRO helps you track user behavior on your site and identify elements that are producing the highest number of conversions.
 Instead of allocating a huge budget for advertising, marketers can use CRO to funnel more of their existing traffic into sales.

-10. Growth hacking will continue to evolve
+10. Digital marketing trends of 2017: growth hacking will continue to evolve

 Aggarwa says that growth hacking is here to stay and that it will evolve further in 2017.
 The need for digital marketers to quickly grab their audiences’ attention through social media channels, viral marketing, and organic ads in 2017 will take growth hacking to an even bigger level.
 I am not sure if I agree with Aggarwa here.